storj-archived/sips/sip-time-lock.md

 There will be a window after the period to claim the tokens, for example 1 week.
 To prove storage, a random segment in a random shard will be selected based on the block hash at the end of the claim period.
 The segment plus a list of hashes in the tree from segment all the way to the farmer root will need to be provided.

 If any of the tokens are not consecutively claimed for a threshold number of times, all remaining STORJ tokens are returned to the owner.
-An event can be monitored when a shard proof is not claimed that can be warning that a shard either needs to be replicated or recovered from erasure encoding.
+The lack of claim events can be monitored to know when a shard is at risk and either needs to be replicated or recovered from erasure encoding.

 Reference Implementation
 ------------------------